-He leads her to the heart tree.
+He leads her right up to the heart tree.
 There's one trunk that reaches out low to the ground before curving upward, forming something like a bench.
 He leans against it and motions for her to join him.

 He takes her hand in his, stares down at it a moment, then looks into her face.
 For a second, it looks like he's reconsidering.
 She looks back at him with curious anticipation.

 Jon hesitates, absorbing this one moment of beauty before he goes and ruins everything.
 Finally, he takes a deep breath and begins.